Anata e

-Anata e (あなたへ, To You) is a 2012 Japanese film directed by Yasuo Furuhata.
+Anata e (あなたへ), also known as Dearest, is a 2012 Japanese drama film directed by Yasuo Furuhata.

 Plot

 The story follows the journey of a man traveling some 1000 kilometers from Toyama City, Japan to his wife's hometown in Nagasaki Prefecture, in order to scatter her ashes into the sea.
 Along the way, he travels through several locations, including the ruins of Takeda Castle, Shimonoseki City, the Kanmon Bridge, Moji-ku, Kitakyūshū, and Sasebo, Nagasaki, recalling experiences with his wife along the way.
 He also befriends and is assisted by numerous strangers.

 Eiji Kurashima, a correctional officer at a prison in Toyama, receives a picture postcard from his late wife, Yoko.
 The letter reveals her final wish—to have her ashes scattered in her hometown sea, a wish he never knew about before.
 Her will had been held at the Hirado post office for seven days before reaching him.
 Seeking to understand his late wife's true feelings, Eiji embarks on a solo journey in a modified van he built himself, traveling from Toyama through Hida-Takayama, Kyoto, Osaka, Takeda Castle, the Seto Inland Sea, Shimonoseki, and Kitakyushu, eventually reaching his wife’s hometown in Hirado, Nagasaki.
 Along the way, he encounters various people and experiences their lives, leading him to rediscover the depth of his wife's love.